 PROFESSIONAL CONSULTANCY EXPERIENCE

-Dr. Nawangwe has more than 20 years experience in the practice of architecture.
-After initial assignments at KievZhniep while still in the former Soviet Union, Dr Nawangwe has participated on a number of large and small architectural and planning projects in Uganda and beyond.
+Prof. Nawangwe has more than 20 years experience in the practice of architecture.
+After initial assignments at KievZhniep while still in the former Soviet Union, Prof. Nawangwe has participated on a number of large and small architectural and planning projects in Uganda and beyond.
 He has been largely responsible for the physical transformation of Makerere University’s main campus.
-In all the assignments at Makerere University, Dr. Nawangwe has endeavoured to ensure cultural continuity while pursuing modernisation at the same time.
+In all the assignments at Makerere University, Prof. Nawangwe has endeavoured to ensure cultural continuity while pursuing modernisation at the same time.

 SOME OF THE MAJOR PROJECTS

 The main challenge in this assignment was the need to conserve the historic nature of the façade of the building, while at the same time replacing the rotten wooden external window shutters with more permanent material, steel.
 In the face of much criticism and scepticism from sections of the public and the professional fraternity, the building was renovated as designed and the historic façade was maintained.

 The University main Library had for a long time experienced the problem of leakage, which was a danger to the library’s stock.
 The main challenge was to design a pitched roof over the large span library structure without considerably affecting its architectural outlook and that of the surrounding area.
 This was achieved.

 The new massive building to house the Academic Registrar’s building was to be constructed in the proximity of the Freedom Square.
 The main challenge was to design a building the would not adversely affect the architectural image of the university campus, particularly the prime area surrounding the Freedom Square.
 This was achieved.

 - NEW BUILDING FOR INSTITUTE OF COMPUTER SCIENCE